Back Arrow: Production and release

-The original anime television series was announced on December 28, 2019 and is produced by Studio VOLN.
-The series is directed by Goro Taniguchi and written by Kazuki Nakashima.
-Kōhei Tanaka composed the music and character designs are done by Shinobu Ohtaka and Toshiyuki Kanno.
+The original anime television series was announced on December 28, 2019, and was produced by Studio VOLN.
+The series was directed by Goro Taniguchi and written by Kazuki Nakashima.
+Kōhei Tanaka composed the music and character designs were provided by Shinobu Ohtaka and Toshiyuki Kanno.
 The series aired from January 9 to June 19, 2021, with the series running for two cours (seasons).
-The opening theme is "dawn" performed by LiSA, while the ending theme is "The End of the World" (セカイノハテ, "Sekai no Hate") performed by Shuka Saitō.
-The second opening theme is "Heartbeat" (鼓動, "Kodō") performed by Eir Aoi, while the ending theme is "United Sparrows" performed by FLOW.
-Funimation licensed the series and is streaming it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
+The opening theme is "dawn" performed by Lisa, while the ending theme is "The End of the World" (セカイノハテ, "Sekai no Hate") performed by Shuka Saitō.
+The second opening theme is "Heartbeat" (鼓動, "Kodō") performed by Eir Aoi, while the ending theme is "United Sparrows" performed by Flow.
+Funimation licensed the series and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On April 22, 2021, Funimation announced the series would receive an English dub, with the first two episodes premiering the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.